kalisjoshua/newSlides/rest-ful.md

 ---

+## What REST is not?

+  - Mapping DB tables to URIs
+  - URIs without file extensions
+    + /index vs. /index.html
+  - SEO-friendly URIs
+    + /user-settings
+    + /User/Settings
+  - Task-based URIs responding only to POST
+    + /SaveUserData
+    + /GetUserData
+    + /UpdateUserData
+    + /DeleteUserData
+  - Much more...

+---

 ## What is REST?

+  - An architectural style - a set of architectural constraints
-  - **REST** - REpresentation State Transfer
+  - **REST** - REpresentational State Transfer
-  - An architectural style
   - REST is not HTTP, but HTTP does exhibit REST